engeljohnb/dreadarch-university/README.txt

-Dreadarch University is a short 2D dark fantasy action game.
+Dreadarch University is a short 2D fantasy action adventure game.

 Explore the buried ruins of an ancient university, fight evil spirits & botched experiments, and avenge the queen.